daisq24/daisq24/README.md

 - 👋 Hi, I’m @daisq24
 - 👀 I’m interested in Multimodal learning, 3D scene generation, 3D environment perception and evaluation
 - 🌱 I’m currently learning Architecture and Urban Design in Tsinghua University
-- 💞️ I’m looking to collaborate on multimodal environment perception and generation, as well as applications for human-computer interaction in the environment
+- 💞️ I’m looking to collaborate on multimodal environment perception and generation, as well as applications for human-computer interaction in real world environment
 - 📫 daisq220@gmail.com